If you are here, you have probably come across the ice hack diet for weight loss (also known as the Alpine Ice Diet, aka alpine ice diet).

 You may have seen the short videos on TikTok of people drinking ice water and claiming they lost weight because of it.

-The truth is that this diet doesn't work and won't help you lose weight, despite all the buzz surrounding it.
+The truth is that this diet doesn’t work and won’t help you lose weight, despite all the buzz surrounding it.
+The ice hack diet is heavily promoted by the weight loss industry, which often markets such trends for profit rather than proven health outcomes.

 I’ll explain why in this article.
 Plus, we’ll go over how genuine cold therapy can be helpful when used correctly.